Not Your Average Job

 - Troubleshoot connectivity problems with resident computer systems.

-- Assist users with basic hardware (networking peripherals) and software installations (Anti-virus, firewall, browsers) for the In-Room Connection (IRC) network.
+- Assist users with basic hardware (networking peripherals) and software installations (antivirus, firewall, web browsers) for the residential network.

 - Assist residents in resolving software-related problems that may impede academic pursuits.

 - Provide courteous and prompt customer service in response to resident requests.